 A Steering Committee of staff, board & commissioner representatives, and residents will help guide the overall process.
 The steering committee does not have more authority than other community members or ability to adopt the Master Plan, but will help ensure the process is inclusive.
 The proposed steering committee includes 12-14 community members, as well as 10-12 staff members.
 The steering committee would assist City staff by:

 The City received applications for two residents (age 18-54) and one senior resident (age 55+) and notified randomly selected applicants during the week of May 3rd.
 To view a video of the random selection process, click HERE.
-The City is currently accepting applications for one (1) youth resident (age 9-18) to participate on the Steering Committee.
+The City received applications for one (1) youth resident (age 9-18) and randomly selected that applicant to participate on the Steering Committee during the week of May 24, 2021.

 The steering committee member commitment would include 6-8 meetings between May 2021 and April 2022 during the planning process.
 Meetings would primarily be conducted via phone or web conference at times that work for the group.
 In person meetings may be an option, depending on the future health and safety protocols.
 The steering committee would also be invited to participate in public meetings, such as Planning Commission, City Council, or community meetings.